Graph and wreath products of cellular automata: -cancellation and unique visits

-We sandwich strong faithfulness between two other properties, which may clarify it.
-Let $X_{\leq 1} = \{x \in \{0,1\}^G \;|\; \sum x \leq 1\}$ be the \emph{sunny-side-up} subshift on $G$.
-Say a system is a \emph{subquotient} of another if it is a factor of a subsystem.
-A \emph{horoball} in a finitely-generated group $G$ is a limit of balls with radius tending to infinity, with respect to a fixed generating set (see \cite{EpMe20}; here we include the denegerate horoball $G$, and one should take limits with right translates of balls $B_r g$).
+We sandwich unique visits between two other properties, which may clarify it.
+A \emph{non-recurrent point} in $X$ is $x \in X$ such that for some open set $U \ni x$, we have $gx \in U \implies g = e_G$.
+A \emph{horoball} in a finitely-generated group $G$ is a limit of balls with radius tending to infinity, with respect to a fixed generating set (see \cite{EpMe20}; here we include the degenerate horoball $G$, and one should take limits with right translates of balls $B_r g$).

-\begin{lemma} If $(G,X)$ admits a sunny-side-up subquotient, then it is strongly faithful.
-If $(G,X)$ is strongly faithful and $G$ is generated by the finite set $S$, then there exists a clopen set $C$, an $S$-horoball $H$ and $x \in X$ such that $hx \in C$ for a unique element $h \in H$. \end{lemma}
+\begin{lemma} If $(G,X)$ has a non-recurrent point, it has unique visits.
+If $(G,X)$ has unique visits and $G$ is generated by the finite set $S$, then there exists a clopen set $C$, an $S$-horoball $H$ and $x \in X$ such that $hx \in C$ for a unique element $h \in H$. \end{lemma}